department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need/after-you-apply.md

 Find out what happens after you apply for a pre-need eligibility determination for burial in a VA national cemetery.

-**Note**: We have received a record number of applications for pre-need eligibility, and it's slowing down our approval process.
-We will let you know that we've received your application, as well as when we expect to make a decision.
-We're sorry for the delay.

 </div>

 ### How long does it take VA to make a decision?
+We’ve received a large number of pre-need eligibility applications.
+Because of this increase in applications, we’ll be focusing on letting each person know we’ve received their application and when they can expect a pre-need decision.

+This may slow down our application review process.
+We’re sorry for the delay.

 The amount of time it takes to review your application depends on:
-- The number of applications we're reviewing, **and**
+- The number of applications we’re reviewing, **and**
 - How much information you provided in your application, **and**
-- Whether you provided your (or your sponsor's) DD214 or other separation documents along with your application
+- Whether you provided your (or your sponsor’s) DD214 or other separation documents along with your application

 **Note:** For more information, you can call 1-877-222-VETS (<a href="tel:+18772228387">1-877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m. (<abbr title="eastern time">ET</abbr>).
 Please wait to hear back about your application rather than applying again.